-Neither the adviser, the Funds, nor any affiliated or nonaffiliated party shall receive any compensation or other consideration in connection with the disclosure of portfolio holdings.
+Neither the adviser, the Funds, nor any affiliated or non-affiliated party shall receive any compensation or other consideration in connection with the disclosure of portfolio holdings.

 In view of these Fund policies, it is unlikely that a conflict of interest between the interests of the Funds, the adviser, or any affiliated person of the Funds may arise.
 However, should the adviser's president become aware that a potential conflict of interest may exist in connection with authorized portfolio disclosures, she will promptly consult with the chairman of the Trust's Board of Trustees with regard to action to be taken.
-For further information about conflicts of interest, see the Portfolio Managers section beginning on page 19.
+For further information about conflicts of interest, see the Portfolio Managers.